Light Ion Guide

 The tuning and debugging of the system is initially made with a stable alkali ion source: rubidium, or cesium, or potassium.
 Excellent charge breeding efficiency was achieved up to 40 %.
 However, there is no helium gas involved in this process.
 To tune the system operating in similar conditions using the proton beam, we used a 228Th open source.
 The daughters (220Rn, 216Po) from the decay of the 228Th were injected and charge breed.

 The Light Ion Guide project evolved over the years.
-The last addition consists in a mobile section of the RF-only sextupole that allow us to control and check the production of the radioactive ions in the gas cell.
+The last addition consists in a mobile section of the RF-only sextupole that allows us to control and check the production of the radioactive ions in the gas cell.
 The mobile section has attached a Si detector with a collection aluminum foil.
 The decay of the ions collected on the foil is monitored and once all the parameters are fixed, the mobile section of the RF-only sextupole move back in the position.

 Mobile section is up and Si detector is in position to monitor the production of radioactive ions